FPSG-UIUC/synthCT-artifacts/README.md

 # SynthCT Artifacts

 This repository contains all SynthCT artifacts / synthesized translations during our runs for NDSS'22.
+For technical details, please refer to our [paper](https://sushant94.me/publications/22ndss-synthct.pdf).

 If you're looking for the code for SynthCT framework, it can be found [here](https://github.com/FPSG-UIUC/synthCT).

 See individual directories for README / settings to reproduce the results.